Table of Contents

 Here are the three characters we will be referring to throughout the article:

-Affiliate marketing continues to increase in popularity among advertisers, in part due to its performance-based nature.
-According to a survey published by Rakuten Advertising, more than four out of five brands use affiliate marketing to generate revenue, and data has shown publishers use the strategy even more.
+In part due to its performance-based nature, affiliate marketing continues to increase in popularity among advertisers.
+According to a survey published by Rakuten Advertising, more than four out of five brands use affiliate marketing to generate revenue.
+Data has shown publishers use the strategy even more.

 On average, the digital products industry experiences a 40-50% share of sales made by affiliates.
 Take Amazon.com as an example; Amazon gets 40% of its sales from affiliate marketing under “Amazon Associates” and other third-party entities selling their products.